Is There Anything We Won’t Bet On?

 It was recently announced that poker player Antonio Esfandiari and comedian Kevin Hart would be boxing against one another in early 2019.
 This event will no doubt draw a decent viewing audience, but the question remains will anyone be able to bet legally on it?
 This is the new world in which we live – people putting up money to bet against one another or make a “You can’t do this” type of prop bet.
 There is even a movie being made about it starring many of the poker world’s elite.

 This is the next step in the evolution of gambling, and we wonder if sportsbooks will pick up on this.
 With the social media reach of people like Hart, gambling sites have the potential of getting their brand in front of a whole set of new potential gamblers.
-Bovada has been known to allow players to set up their own props and help in putting up a line, after which the general public can place their bets.
+Offshore sportsbooks have been known to allow players to set up their own props and help in putting up a line, after which the general public can place their bets.
 We assume that regulated sites will do the same, as peer to peer betting is going to be a big part of the future of gambling in general.

 So, is there a line in the sand?